 What underlies the evolutionary success of the human race and allows social networks to function?
 In the book I’ll have what she’s having by Bentley, Earls and O’Brien, the authors’ assert that cooperation between individuals is key to both.

-Research into a diverse range of group activities by Northwestern University Institute found that individual performance was a poor indicator of team success.
-Group results are determined by a combination of individual performance and how well people co-operate.
+Research into a diverse range of group activities by North-western University Institute found that individual performance was a poor indicator of team success.
+Group results are a combination of individual performances and how well people co-operate.
 This post examines how cooperation evolves in social networks.

 BENEFITS OUTWEIGH THE COST:

 Co-operation can flourish in complex systems such as social media and modern highly interconnected societies.
 For co-operation to evolve game theorist Martin Nowak identified that the benefits must outweigh the costs to the individual.
 It is human nature that people will not persist with a behaviour that does not have a perceived return greater than the time or effort invested in the activity.
 Social networks rely on the benefits outweighing the costs of participation.

 The authors’ grouped conditions that need to exist for co-operation to evolve into three categories.